 - 16.9.1 A full-time faculty member assigned as the head coach of a sport shall receive a stipend per season in addition to his/her regular load assignment as indicated in Appendix N. - 16.9.2 A full-time faculty member assigned as the assistant coach of a sport shall receive a stipend per season in addition to their regular load assignment as indicated in Appendix N. - 16.9.3 A part-time faculty member, assigned as the head coach of a sport, shall be compensated at the appropriate laboratory hourly compensation rate for the number of activity hours designated times the number of weeks applicable to the season of the sport to which assigned.
-Additionally, a part-time faculty member assigned as the head coach of a major sport shall receive a stipend as indicated in Appendix N. - 16.9.4 A part-time faculty member assigned as an assistant coach in a sport shall receive a stipend as indicated in Appendix N. - 16.9.5 A coaching intern shall receive a stipend as indicated in Appendix N. - 16.9.6 Stipends will automatically adjust with the full-time faculty salary schedule as it increases.
-The District and UFO agree to develop a system to automate increases to these stipends in the next negotiations cycle during the 2021-2022 academic year.
+Additionally, a part-time faculty member

+- assigned as the head coach of a major sport shall receive a stipend as indicated in Appendix N. - 16.9.4 A part-time faculty member assigned as an assistant coach in a sport shall receive a stipend as indicated in Appendix N. - 16.9.5 A coaching intern shall receive a stipend as indicated in Appendix N. - 16.9.6 Stipends will automatically adjust with the full-time faculty salary schedule as it increases.